sfigg/commercialization-public/docset/customize/mdm/data-structures-windows-store-for-business.md

 ## AlternateIdentifier

-Specifies that properties of the alternate identifier.
+Specifies the properties of the alternate identifier.

 <table>
 <colgroup>